The Montreal, Québec office of Future Earth hosts the Executive Director.

 Alyson Surveyer is the Future Earth Montreal Hub Manager and Head of Global Operations.
 Prior to this role, Alyson worked at Future Earth on urban issues.
 She holds a Bachelor’s degree with honours and Masters degree in chemical engineering from École Polytechnique de Montréal.
 Her Masters was completed at the International Reference Center for Life Cycle of Products, Processes and Services (CIRAIG), in collaboration with Rolls-Royce Canada.
 The thesis investigated alternative fuels for gas turbines in a 2020 global electricity generation perspective.
 Before joining Future Earth she worked as a consultant in sustainable development for clients in the private and public sectors and was coordinator of the Inter-university Research Center in High Performance Polymers and Composites (CREPEC), where she had diverse mandates such as to heighten industry-university collaborations as well as the reach and visibility of its members.
 Alyson was also a course lecturer from 2014-2016 at HEC Montréal in sustainability and operations management.
 Alyson’s career objective is to build a strong and diverse community of researchers, government officials, and industries that will develop and put in motion production systems and policies to achieve global sustainable patterns.
 She truly believes that Future Earth will pave the way.

-Andréa currently employs her wide complement of skills in research, analysis, editing and evaluation as the Staff Writer for Future Earth.
-Her approach to writing is rooted in her diverse professional experience spanning scientific laboratory research, freelance science writing, program evaluation and international community development.
-Prior to joining Future Earth, Ms. Ventimiglia worked as an evaluator for a Montreal-based research evaluation firm, and as a medical writer for a pharmaceutical education company.
+Andréa currently employs her wide complement of skills in research, analysis, editing and evaluation as Science Editor and Advancement Officer for both Future Earth and Sustainability in the Digital Age.
+Her approach to writing and fundraising is rooted in her diverse professional experience spanning program evaluation, international development, freelance science writing, and laboratory research.
+Prior to joining Future Earth, Ms. Ventimiglia worked as a science program evaluator helping to measure and valorize the societal impact of research and research funding.
 She holds a B.Sc. in Biology from the University of Waterloo, and a Masters in Journalism from Carleton University.

 Paula Monroy has been a staff member since 2017.
 As Communications Coordinator of the Canadian Hub, she also works with the Global Communications team.
 Paula is formally educated in sustainability and urbanism, specialising in indigenous methodologies and holistic planning.
 Moreover, she has over two years of practical experience in multimedia communication—including media production as a video journalist and graphic design.
 For now, Paula is based in Montreal, Quebec, caring for her houseplants and practising Environmental Wellness.